 They have recorded all their songs in the modern way of using personal digital audio work stations and sending the projects and files back and forth until they are satisfied.

-Sloppywallet does all the production, using the skills that he has aquired over years of teaching himself the art and science of audio egineering.
-He has scoured the net for the elusive secrets of sound but on this journey has discovered the truth that most of his tonal breakthroughs and understandings have come in the form of epiphany type realisations long after the actual information was received.
+Sloppywallet does all the production, using the skills that he has acquired over years of teaching himself the art and science of audio engineering.
+He has scoured the net for the elusive secrets of sound.
+On this journey he has discovered the truth that most of his tonal breakthroughs and understandings have come in the form of epiphany type realisations long after the actual information was received.
 We are very happy with the resulting quality that our songs have under his adept treatment.

-The second tune Forgotten Song narrates an encounter that Iron_T had with a ceremonial magician.
-The two formed a mentor student bond where the magician challenged the then currently held views of the song writer.
-After taking some points of insight from the relationship Iron_T dissolved the bond over moral difference.
+The second tune, Forgotten Song, narrates an encounter that Iron_T had with a ceremonial magician.
+The two formed a mentor student bond where the magician challenged the then currently held views of the songwriter.
+After taking some points of insight from the relationship Iron_T dissolved the bond over moral differences.
 The impact of this meeting resulted in this poignant rock ballad.

 The first two songs of this release were heavily influenced by the sounds of British 90's Doom Bands Anathema and Paradise Lost.
 The songs themselves were actually written in the 1990's.
 Darkcone is exactly as it was conceived then but Doom has had the spice of collaboration added to it during the recording for this 2019 release, almost 30 years after its creation.
 The third song Infidelity is also from that earlier era but like a lot of the tunes from Sloppywallet's repertoire the lyrics were not fully completed and so had to be finished for this EP.
 Those first three songs have a genuine 90's vibe because they are from that cool musical time.